sakshisharma84/launchpad/docs/system-requirements.md

 * MacOS (x64)
 * Windows (x64)

-## UCP requirements
+## MKE requirements
-In addition to the requirement for running Launchpad, you must also meet the system requirements for UCP.
+In addition to the requirement for running Launchpad, you must also meet the system requirements for MKE.

-### Supported Operating Systems for UCP
+### Supported Operating Systems for MKE

-UCP can be installed on the following operating systems.
+MKE can be installed on the following operating systems.

 * CentOS 7
 * CentOS 8